ispras/dedoc/docs/source/tutorials/add_new_doc_type.rst

 Example of adding pdf/djvu handlers
 -----------------------------------

-Suppose we want to add the ability to handle pdf / djvu documents with a text layer.
+Suppose we want to add the ability to handle pdf/djvu documents with a text layer.
 We don't want to deal with two formats, because we can convert djvu to pdf.
 The following steps are proposed:

 1. Implementing the converter from djvu to pdf DjvuConverter.
 2. Implementing of PdfAttachmentsExtractor.
 3. Implementing of PdfReader.